Eddie Dennis: Progress Wrestling (2013–2022)

-WWE (2018–2022, 2023–present)
+WWE (2018–2022, 2023)

 Dennis made his televised debut during the 7 November 2018 episode NXT UK, during which he defeated Sid Scala.
 His final match of the year was during the 26 December episode of NXT UK, defeating Dan Moloney by disqualification.

 Dennis returned the following year on the 2 January 2019 episode of NXT UK, during which his match against Dave Mastiff ended in double-disqualification.
 On 12 January at NXT UK TakeOver: Blackpool, Dennis met Mastiff in a rematch under No Disqualification rules, but lost to Mastiff.
 On the 23 January episode, 2019, of NXT UK, Dennis defeated Jamie Ahmed.
 On the 20 March 2019, episode of NXT UK, Dennis defeated Ligero.
 On 12 January 2020, at Takeover: Blackpool 2, Dennis defeated Trent Seven.
 The way he won the match at Takeover caused a rematch between the two in a Steel Corners Street Fight on 6 February, where Seven defeated Dennis.

 On 18 August 2022, Dennis was released from his WWE contract.
-However, on 3 May 2023, less than two months after retiring from in-ring competition, Dennis was signed again by WWE as a writer and producer for the US-based NXT brand.
+In February 2023, he started his new role with the company as a producer and writer for the NXT brand.
+He left the role nine months later, after requesting his release in November 2023.